uiuc-sst/PTgen/README.md

 # How to create and evaluate PT's

 Edit the settings file, e.g. `settings_sample`.
-- Set `nparallel` to 1 or 2 fewer than the number of your computer's CPU cores (as reported by `nproc`).
 - Ensure that the required files within `$DATA` exist.

 `run.sh settings_sample`